anvilglobaldynamics/torque/README.md

 # What is Torque and what is Lipi?

 Torque is the codename for Lipi for Business’s codebase.
-Lipi is an easy-to-adopt and easy-to-use mobile-first ERP solution for medium size retailers.
+Lipi is an easy-to-adopt and easy-to-use mobile-first business management solution for medium size retailers.
 It is coded from scratch by the 2 authors and aims to be the first business management app for small-medium retail owners operating in growing economies.

 # Why is Lipi / Torque open source?